isomerpages/gb-assist/_gov-assist/3c-grants.md

 #### Career Support Programme (CSP)

-Receive wage support of up to $42,000 for up to 18 months, for companies which hire skilled and experienced PMETs.
+Receive wage support of up to $42,000 for up to 18 months when you hire eligible Singapore Citizen PMETs.

 <a href="https://www.wsg.gov.sg/programmes-and-initiatives/wsg-career-support-programme-employers.html" target="_blank" style="color:#037e8a">Find out more</a>